tamtran4869/job_search/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Helping to search a specific job title and check it career site of company from ist of company name, city and type of visa.
+Helping to search a specific job title and check the company's career site from ist of company name, city and type of visa.

-For example, the published list company in government website is used:
+For example, the published list company on the government website is used:

 <img src="https://user-images.githubusercontent.com/114192113/211102932-22cd38ed-4c3d-43eb-b900-5d4004349610.png" alt="drawing" width="700"/>